acss-io/atomizer/docs/guides/custom-classes.md

 -   **Default**: `undefined`
 -   **Required**: `true`

-A unique class name for the rule.
+The portion of the CSS class that maps to the unique identification of the class.
 This **MUST** be unique to avoid conflicts with Atomizer class names.

 ### name